 Step 2.
 Heat water in a pan over medium-high heat.
 Carefully add carrots to water, bring to a boil and cook for 3 minutes.
 Remove carrots from the water and run under cool water.
 Add to a covered dish with onion and green pepper.

 Step 3.
-Mix dressing ingredients, including vinegar, tomato juice, brown sugar, olive oil, Worcestershire sauce, and Dijon mustard to a glass bowl.
+Mix dressing ingredients, including vinegar, tomato juice, brown sugar, olive oil, Worcestershire sauce, and Dijon mustard in a glass bowl.
 Stir with a whisk.
 Add salt, pepper, and basil and whisk until combined.
 Pour dressing over vegetables.

 Store in a covered dish in the refrigerator.